Stillingfleet Lodge Garden is planning to open in April as normal, please see our opening times in our photo gallery.

 Our plant Nursery specialises in unusual perennial plants, many of which can be seen in the garden.
 We are pleased to offer you one of the largest ranges of hardy Geraniums in the UK and also have a huge selection of plants that thrive in the shade, such as Pulmonaria and Brunnera.

 We run a series of workshops in the garden throughout the year: some are practical gardening courses and others are more artistic, using the garden as focus for the art.
 Throughout the summer we have a series of Art in the Tea Room exhibitions and sculptures can be found in the garden.

 The Stillingfleet Lodge Garden Tea Room offers delicious homemade cakes and refreshing teas or coffees.
 The Tea Room is in our lovely renovated barn and is a wonderful place to sit with your refreshments, admire the art exhibitions, flick through magazines and gardening books and shelter, if it’s raining!
 Visitors are welcome to come to the Tea Room, without paying to go around the Garden.

-The main event of our year is the Wildlife Day – this will be held on Sunday 18th June in 2017.
+The main event of our year is the Wildlife Day – this will be held on 27th June 2021.
 This is a family day where we celebrate the range of wildlife in the garden.
 There are activities running all day, including spider walks, bug hunts and owl pellet dissection, as well as information stands.

 The garden is open every Wednesday and Friday, from 1st April to 30th September and Saturdays and Sunday opening is on the 1st and 3rd of the month only.